Jahia/widen-asset-picker/README.md

     <img src="./doc/images/0011_menuSelect.png" width="375px"/>

 ### Post Install (optional)
+>Skip this section of you have already configured the [mount-widen.cfg][mount.cfg] file during the *install from the source* process.

-If you didn't update the Widen default configuration (see item 2 of this [section](#from-the-source)), you have to configure the module with your Widen API access information.
-This configuration doesn't require a server restart.
+To request the Widen server, you have to configure the module with your Widen API access information.

 To set up your Widen API access got to the jahia tools (*https://\<jahia host\>/tools*).
 From the tools UI, click `OSGI console` in the **Administration and Guidance** fieldset.

 ![][0070]

-In the top menu expand the entry **OSGI** and click **Configuration**
+In the top menu expand the entry **OSGI** and click **Configuration**.

 ![][0072]

-Look for `org.jahia.modules.external.mount.xxxxxxxx-xxx` and click.
+Look for `org.jahia.modules.external.mount.xxxxxxxx-xxx` and click on it.
 If you have more than one entry like this be sure to select the right, the filename must contain **org.jahia.modules.external.mount-widen.cfg**.

 Finally, update Properties starting with `mount.wden_` and save your change.

 ![][0071]

+>This configuration doesn't require a server restart.
 ## Module details

 To pick a widen asset (for example a video, image, or PDF) from a Widen Cloud instance, you need to implement: